 Absolutely.
 We will very much appreciate your feedback.
 Please complete the online survey to let us know how we can better tailor the training to meet your needs in the future.

 Is this the final training that will be offered?

 The training currently being offered should be considered interim training.
-Both the Texas Commission on Environmental Quality and the Texas State Board of Plumbing Examiners are currently revising their rules in response to legislation passed by the 82nd Texas Legislature (2011).
-Because the rules are an important part of the training, we plan to offer an updated online training after the rules are amended.
+Both the Texas Commission on Environmental Quality and the Texas State Board of Plumbing Examiners are currently revising their rules in response to legislation passed by the 82nd and the 83rd Texas legislatures, 2011 and 2013, respectively.
+Because the rules are an important part of the training, we will update the online training after the rules are amended.